dchoulex/amazon-clone-frontend/README.md

 - Sign Out
 - Reset password when forgot password
 - Verify user by using OTP when reset password
-- Send OTP to user email address
+- Send OTP to email address
 - Use JWT(JSON Web Token) to verify user

 ### 2. Account